yveskerwyn/jumpscale/2-ays_setup.md

 public_ip_address = vdc.model["externalnetworkip"]
 ```

-Check the portforwards that got created for the host:
+Check the port forwards that got created for the host:
 ```python
 vdc.portforwards
 ```